evanpersinger/UWO-Agent/README.md

 # UWO Course Research Agent

-An AI agent that helps students research courses at Western University.
-The agent can answer questions about course prerequisites, descriptions, syllabi, and other course-related information.
+An AI agent that helps students research and plan courses at Western University.
+The agent is an expert in course planning and scheduling, and can answer questions about course prerequisites, descriptions, syllabi, and provide personalized course recommendations.

 ## Features

 - Answer questions about Western University courses
 - Access course information from the Western University calendar
-- Search the web for additional course information
+- Search for courses by name or code
+- Check if you've met prerequisites for specific courses
+- Get personalized course recommendations based on your program and completed courses
+- View your completed course history
 - Help with prerequisites, co-requisites, and antirequisites
 - Provide course descriptions and syllabus information
+- Cached course data for faster responses

 ## Prerequisites